 Cybercrime statistical data for Indonesia, shown by the National Cyber and Crypto Agency (BSSN) which recorded cyber-attacks in 2020 reached 495.3 million, an increase of 41% from 2019 which was 290,3 million.
-The Criminal Investigation Agency (Bareskrim) of the Indonesian National Police also noted that there was an increase in reports of cyber-crimes from 4,360 in 2018 to 4,586 in 2019.
-Based on the report, 2,549 cases of phishing emails were detected, 79,439 accounts experienced data breaches, and 9,749 websites experienced defacement with the academic sector being the most victims in 2020.
+The Criminal Investigation Agency (Bareskrim) of the Indonesian National Police also noted that there was an increase of phishing emails were detected, 79,439 accounts experienced data breaches, and 9,749 websites experienced datacement with the academic sector being the most victims in 2020.
 According to McQuade III, phishing is a type of social engineering that cybercriminals use when attempting to deceive the potential victim into revealing private information about themselves or their computer accounts, such as usernames, passwords, and financial or bank account numbers.
 Information acquired through phishing is commonly used to carry out various cybercrimes.25